What Is Healthcare Revenue Cycle Management (RCM)?

 • Entering payments efficiently and identifying payment discrepancies

 After the information is logged in the medical billing software, medical bills are prepared and sent to the patient.
-Modern billing software makes this step more automatic.
+Modern billing software can make this step automatic.
 The medical bill includes all expenses for which the patient is deemed liable.

 Challenge: